choojun/choojun.github.io/index.md

 # Hello World!

-To date, my research interest is in the design and development of computational intelligence models, especially evolutionary algorithms, and their applications.
+To date, my research interest is in the design and development of computational intelligence models, especially the evolutionary algorithms of evolutionary computation, and their applications.

 Happy reading!